 Augury has migrated diagnostics and analytics data from MongoDB to Scylla.
 With plans to expand, Augury currently runs a three-node Scylla cluster in each data center, a total of six nodes.

 Ziv-Kenet summed up Augury’s experience with Scylla.
 “It’s been a smooth ride so far.
-With lean DevOps resources, we tried to stay away from infrastructure, which is very heavy and requires loads of ongoing maintenance.
+With lean DevOps resources, we tried to stay away from infrastructure that is very heavy and requires loads of ongoing maintenance.
 Scylla is perfect for us, since we don’t have the dedicated resources to babysit our database.”

 Getting started takes only a few minutes.
 Scylla has an installer for every major platform.
 If you get stuck, we’re here to help.